Four Comprehensives: Background

 Some scholars argue that there are the same or very similar statements of the "four comprehensives" in Deng Xiaoping Theory.

 The term "moderately prosperous society" dated back to 1979, when Chinese leader Deng Xiaoping said to visiting Japanese Prime Minister Masayoshi Ōhira that "Xiaokang society was the goal of Chinese modernization".

 In 1997, the term "building a moderately prosperous society" was officially adopted in General Secretary Jiang Zemin's report to the 15th CCP National Congress.

 In 2002, the term was changed to "comprehensively building a moderately prosperous society" in the report to the 16th CCP National Congress.

 In 2012, "Completing the Building of a Moderately Prosperous Society in All Respects" was first introduced in Hu Jintao's report to the 18th CCP National Congress.

+At the 100th anniversary of the Chinese Communist Party on 1 July 2021, Xi Jinping declared that China achieved its goal of building a moderately prosperous society in all respects.
+Afterwards, the goal of "comprehensively building a moderately prosperous society" was changed to "comprehensively building a modern socialist country".

 Timeline

 Xi describes the Four Comprehensives as the communist party's overall guidance strategy and long-term development strategy.
 The Four Comprehensives have been developed incrementally during the early years of Xi's tenure: